Mental Blocks Psychology: Why Your Brain Freezes and How to Break Through

 Can mental blocks become a permanent pattern?

-If the conditions producing the blocks persist — chronic stress, sustained performance pressure, accumulated unresolved decisions — the brain can develop a conditioned association between the task context and prefrontal deactivation.
+Persistent conditions — chronic stress, sustained performance pressure, accumulated unresolved decisions — can produce a conditioned association between the task context and prefrontal deactivation.
 The block begins firing anticipatorily, before the neurochemical threshold is actually crossed.
-This is the shift from acute to chronic mental blocking, and it requires restructuring the conditioned association rather than managing individual episodes.
-In my practice, this pattern typically responds to targeted intervention within weeks once the specific conditioning trigger is identified.
+Reversing this shift from acute to chronic blocking requires restructuring the conditioned association rather than managing individual episodes.
+In my practice, the pattern typically responds to targeted intervention within weeks once the specific conditioning trigger is identified.

 Share this article: